LMC20020909/ManagementSystem/README.md

-***2022/10/17：***Add the function of captcha when logining for the purpose to complete the course design of software architecture.
+***2022/10/17:*** Add the function of captcha when logining for the purpose to complete the course design of software architecture.

  <br/> <br/>